JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 ## Next Steps

-This is a work in progess, possible next steps:
+This is a work in progress, possible next steps:

 - Waveform (e.g. VCD) output for native sim, not just console text.
 - A shared valid/ready (AXI-Stream-like) handshaking testbench harness, so designs like this one don't each hand-roll their own streaming generators and checkers.
 - Finer-grained control over how deep into a design's hierarchy native vs. VHDL sim comparisons can reach.
+- Integrate mainstream design verification methodology: UVM, UVVM, formal techniques, etc
+- Add LLM MCP or skills to further facilitate testbench generation, execution, and post-processing of sim outcomes.
 - Reach out if you have ideas or otherwise want to contribute!

 Thanks for your time!